 The festival is typically held from mid April through early June.
 The best time to see the flowers varies from year to year but usually falls into the first three weeks of May.
 Approximately 800,000 stalks of shibazakura of five varieties are on display, producing delightful fields of pink, white and purple colors in different hues.
 Festival stalls selling pots of pink moss, shibazakura-themed souvenirs, food and local produce complete the experience.

 As the venue of the Fuji Shibazakura Festival can get quite crowded due to its popularity, it is advisable to avoid visiting on weekends or over the Golden Week holidays.
 Visiting early in the mornings is generally good to avoid congestion and for good visibility, although lighting for photos tends to be better in the afternoon.

-Alternatively, there is one regular bus every 1-2 hours between Fujisan Station, Kawaguchiko Station, Lake Motosuko and Shin-Fuji Station.
+There is one regular bus every 1-2 hours between Fujisan Station, Kawaguchiko Station, Lake Motosuko and Shin-Fuji Station.
 During the festival period, some of these buses make a stop outside the festival venue at the Fuji Shibazakura Iriguchi bus stop.
-The ride takes 50 minutes and costs 1230 yen from Kawaguchiko Station, or 75 minutes and 1710 yen from Shin-Fuji Station.
+The ride takes 50 minutes and costs 1300 yen from Kawaguchiko Station, or 75 minutes and 1740 yen from Shin-Fuji Station.

 During the duration of the festival, Fujikyu operates two highway buses per day between Shinjuku and the festival site.
 The one way trip takes about 2.5 hours and costs around 2500 yen.
 Advance reservations are required.